At home, on the road or at Disney, James is tough to beat

 ”Yeah, the home-road stuff doesn’t mean anything here, obviously,” Boston coach Brad Stevens said. ”I mean, it’s nice to have the backgrounds and all that other stuff but to be honest with you I can’t even hear any of it or really pay much attention to it after maybe the starting lineups are announced – which are odd anyways because there’s nobody clapping.
 So, we’ve never really put any thought into that, to be honest, but it is unique.”

-Entering Wednesday, “road” teams are 30-28 in the playoffs.
+Entering Wednesday, ”road” teams were 30-28 in the playoffs.
 There has never been a playoff season where road teams had a winning record after the first two postseason rounds.

-The Celtics and Toronto Raptors — who were playing Wednesday night in a “home” game for Boston — started a combined 9-0 on the road.
+The Celtics and Toronto – who played Wednesday night in a ”home” game for Boston – are now a combined 10-0 on the road after the Raptors’ win in double OT.
 Miami is 5-0 on the road and is now the lowest-seeded team to make the Eastern Conference finals since eighth-seeded New York in 1999.
 Had this been a conventional playoff season, it stands to reason that the Heat wouldn’t have gone 2-0 in Indianapolis and 3-0 in Milwaukee.

 ”I don’t think either one of us are heading for rocket science territory if we say this is the most strange playoffs ever,” Toronto coach Nick Nurse said.